bkorbsquare/Module-17-Challenge/Develop/regex-dates.md

 ([1-2][0-9]|3[0-1]|0?[1-9])

-### Character Classes

-A Character Class defines a set of characters.
-To reference on of our examples in the introduction, "\s" is a common Character Class that matches whitespace.
-One interesting note is that capitalizing many Character Classes changes them to perform the opposite match.
-In our example "\S" matches non-white space.

-### Flags

-Flags are located at the end of a Regex (outside of the /), and define additional functionality or limits for the Regex.
-Here are three common flags:

-g—Global search: the regex should be tested against all possible matches in a string. i—Case-insensitive search: case should be ignored while attempting a match in a string m—Multi-line search: a multi-line input string should be treated as multiple lines

 ### Grouping and Capturing

 In order to check that different parts of a string meet different requirements, we use Grouping Constructs.
 The primary way to group a section of Regex is by using parentheses (()).
 Each section within such a grouping is called a Sub-expression.
 Here we have the first two Sub-expressions within our Dates Regex: